nicaurybenitez/terraform-eks-karpenter/infra/README.md

 └── outputs.tf
 ```

-For easy of use, we are using the local state file here.
+For ease of use, we are using the local state file here.
 In production, you
 must use remote state such as `AWS S3` to store the `.state` files and
 `AWS DynamoDB` for lock files.